SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of embarrassing, stupid, normal, or otherwise unacceptable behavior may be reported by contacting the chief of secret police at SkulkingScavenger@gmail.com.
+Instances of embarrassing, stupid, heretical, or otherwise unacceptable behavior may be reported by contacting the chief of secret police at SkulkingScavenger@gmail.com.
 The secret police will review and investigate everything they can get their hands on, and will crack down in a way that they feel like at the time.
 The secret police value their informers and promise to **never** sell them out or leak their information unless they really, really want to.

 Project maintainers who fail in their duties may face dire consequences as determined by SkulkingScavenger.